What is an "in-year admission"?

 Applicants who have previously sat the Slough Consortium 11+ examination for entry into Year 7, but who did not achieve a standardised score of at least 111, will not be considered for in-year entry into Year 7.

 Applications from external candidates applying to join our Sixth Form, to begin A-Level studies at the beginning of the academic year in Year 12, are administered through the separate Sixth Form Admissions Process.
 See the Sixth Form Admissions page for further details.

 How do I submit an in-year application?

 Requests for admission into the school, other than at the start of Year 7, should be made directly to the school.
 Applications for in-year admission may be submitted at any time during the school year.

-If you would like your child to be considered for assessment for possible admission to Langley Grammar School, please complete the in-year application form which can be downloaded here or at the bottom of this page.
+If you would like your child to be considered for assessment for possible admission to Langley Grammar School, please complete the in-year application form which can be accessed online here or at the link shown below:

-Please do not complete and return this form if your child is transferring from primary to secondary school as part of normal admissions process at age 11.
+Please do not complete an online form if your child is transferring from primary to secondary school as part of normal admissions process at age 11.

 When we receive an in-year application, we will